- This event has passed.

-A Primer in Telehealth Services for Providers, Caregivers, & Individuals with Special Needs
+A Primer in Telehealth Services for Providers, Caregivers, and Individuals with Special Needs

 Thu May 6th: 11:00 am-12:00 pm EDTFree

-This presentation will provide a brief overview of telehealth and its effectiveness, risk, benefits, and best practices.
-Potential uses of telehealth services and how to prepare for their use as a provider, caregiver, and end user will be introduced.
+In this we provide a brief overview of telehealth and its effectiveness, risk, benefits, and best practices.
+Potential uses of telehealth services and how to prepare for their use as a provider, caregiver, and end user are also introduced.

 - Identify the difference between the different modalities and applications of telehealth.